-- The Benefit cap introduced in April 2016 is still in place, and currently stands at a maximum of £486.98/week (up from £423.46) for all eligible benefits, which is likely a direct consequence of the cost of living crisis, but still represents a real-term drop in income, given the effect inflation has on the economy.
-Most working-age benefits and tax credits have been frozen for five years already, however, many families are still struggling to make ends meet and often have to cut back, even on essentials. - Universal Credit (UC) is paid monthly in arrears and includes Housing costs (rent, but not Council Tax).
+UC is paid monthly in arrears and includes Housing costs (rent, but not Council Tax).
 If the household has two adults, married or living as a couple, there is one monthly payment for both of them.
 Under UC, individuals are responsible for passing payments on to their landlords for their rent.
 Those claimants with children are expected to prepare for work when their youngest child turns two, and to look for work when their youngest child turns three, with support from Jobcentre Plus.
 The monthly UC Living Element amounts are, currently:-

-Single and under 25 £311.68 Single and 25 or over £393.45 For a couple, both under 25 £489.23 (for both) For a couple and either are 25 or over £617.60 (for both)
+Single and under 25 £316.98 Single and 25 or over £400.14 For a couple, both under 25 £497.55 (for both) For a couple and either are 25 or over £628.10 (for both)

+This represents a below inflation increase.
 Most impactful, is still the length of time many claimants have to wait for a decision to be made, often without any up-front crisis payments.
-The roll-out period has long passed and the delivery of this benefit should be efficiently actionable by now, but clearly isn't.
+The roll-out period has long passed and the delivery of this benefit should be efficiently actionable by now, but clearly is not.
 These on-going delays have resulted in a marked increase in the demand for crisis support, particularly with users of food banks, attendance at community cafés and people needing debt support.

-- There continues to be a lot of problems reported with the process of awarding Personal Independence Payment (PIP) is still subject to long waiting times for assessments and assessment centres not still being accessible for those with limited mobility.
-Also, claimants report not being treated with dignity by the assessors, that claimants' testimonies and applications still being 'misrepresented' by the assessors, and assessors continue to be, outwardly apparently, unqualified to make sound medical judgements regarding the claimants and people suffering financial hardship as a result of the delays. - The DWP is continuing to focus on moving claimants in receipt of 'legacy benefits', identified as: Income-based Jobseekers Allowance
+- The on-going problems reported with the process of awarding Personal Independence Payment (PIP) are chronic, and are still subject to long waiting times for assessment.
+Also, claimants still report not being treated with dignity by the assessors, that claimants' testimonies and applications still being 'misrepresented' by the assessors, and assessors continue to be, outwardly apparently, unqualified to make sound medical judgements regarding the claimants and people suffering financial hardship as a result of the delays.

+- The DWP is continuing to focus on moving claimants in receipt of 'legacy benefits', identified as:-

+- Income-based Jobseekers Allowance

+- Income-related Employment and Support Allowance

+- Income Support

+- Housing Benefit

+- Working Tax Credit